Santos wonderkid Kaio Jorge following in Neymar's footsteps as Libertadores heroics catch Real Madrid's eye | Goal.com

 A strong result in the Bombonera would leave the Brazilians well-placed to reach the final on January 30 at the Maracana, where either River Plate or Palmeiras will lie in wait, with the Brazilian side 3-0 up after Tuesday's first leg in Argentina.

-Whether the wonderkid stays beyond the end of January will largely depend on what happens in these coming matches, as well as if the Peixe can secure Libertadores qualification for 2021.
+Whether the Under-17s World Cup-winner stays beyond the end of January will largely depend on what happens in these coming matches, as well as if the Peixe can secure Libertadores qualification for 2021.

 But it appears to be only a matter of time before Kaio is making the familiar move across the Atlantic to try his luck at one of Europe's elite clubs; and while he has a long way to go before he can hope to live up to the reputation of someone as accomplished as Neymar, the teenager is making all the right noises as he leads his side's charge for what would be a dream fourth Copa success.